 We chartered a private shuttle with Ricardo and his wife to La Fortuna.
 It took over 3 hours.
 We had a pleasant ride and enjoyable conversation with the opportunity to pull over for photo ops when needed.
 Our place is in Arenal Rooms and is quite cozy, that is, tiny.
 Unfortunately, we have almost no light in our unit, but with a 3rd floor terrace available in the next building and a very walkable town, we are doing fine.
 We joined the local gym, Arenal Fitness, for 1 month for $30 each and usually go 3 times a week.
 Just down the block is Travesía, an excellent restaurant and D’ Mi Tierra, a cafe with local food.

-The central park is only a few blocks away.
+En route to La Fortuna de San Carlos, we stopped on the west side of Lake Arenal with the volcano in the background The central park is only a few blocks away.
 Many families and tourists frequent here during the day with even more in the evenings.

 Fountain at the central park